drewr/postal/README.md

 At a bare minimum, provide a map with `:from` and `:to` (and you'll probably also be wanting `:subject` and `:body`, though they're technically optional).
+Any other keys you supply will show up as ancillary headers.
-This will locally inject the message into sendmail.
+This example will locally inject the message into sendmail.

     user> (in-ns 'postal.core)